 sudo iftop -i enp0s3

-The output shows the activity for the device.
+The output shows the device's activity.
 The bottom of the screen provides a traffic summary.

-If you do not specify a network interface, iftop selects the first available.
-Make sure you run the command with sudo to avoid any errors.
+If no network interface is specified, iftop selects the first available.
+Run the command with sudo to avoid errors.

 Using wget to Test Download Speed

 Wget is a CLI tool for downloading content from web servers.
-Since the tool does not upload files, you can only test the download speed.
+Since the tool does not upload files, use it to test the download speed.

-If you do not have wget on your Ubuntu machine, enter this command to install it:
+If you do not have wget on your Ubuntu machine, enter the command below to install it:

 sudo apt install wget

-Now, choose a reliable server to download a file and test your internet speed.
-For example, use phoenixNAP’s 1GB test file from the list.
+Choose a reliable server to download a file and test your internet speed.
+For example, use phoenixNAPโs 1GB test file from the list.

 This example uses a server located in Phoenix: